 It is unfortunate that the Islamic faith has changed over the period of time since when Islam is powered by the revelation of the Quran through Prophet Muhammad updating its rites and laws.
 It is well known to the world that there are 2 major groups in Muslims: Shia and Sunni along with sub-divisions in each group.
 Thus, Muslims are divided and sub-divided yet claiming Muslims belonging to Islam while the majority over the world belongs to Sunni group.

-However, there exist many groups and sub-groups even claiming Muslims despite God’s warning belong to three major groups according to what they follow such as: (1) Quran, (2) Quran and Hadith and (3) Quran and hadiths which are consistent with Quran.
+However, there exist many groups and sub-groups even claiming Muslims despite God’s warning belong to three major groups according to what they follow such as: (1) Quran, (2) Quran and Hadith and (3) Quran and Sunnah which are consistent referring to the Quran.
 In fact, those who follow the Quran and practice what has been instituted by God are Muslims belonging to Islam while the rest can be best described to be Muhammedans belonging to Muhammedanism who follow alleged Hadiths (sayings) and Sunnah (deeds) assigning to Muhammad, and practice what has been authorized by the Muhammedan scholars.
-It is regret that the terms once were used to abuse Islam have come back in the Islamic domain for following man-made laws and rituals for Islamic teachings other than the Quran given as guidance and the statute book for the Muslims as well as for focusing on the corrupt faith: there is no other god except God, Muhammad is a messenger of God despite mentioning of clear faith for us in the Quran as well as the Quran being the means to become righteous.
+It is regret that the terms, Muhammedanism and Muhammedan once were used to abuse Islam have come back in the Islamic domain for following man-made laws and rituals for Islamic teachings other than the Quran given as guidance and the statute book for the Muslims as well as for focusing on the corrupt faith: there is no god except God, Muhammad is a messenger of God despite mentioning of clear faith for us in the Quran as well as the Quran being the means to become righteous.

 Belonging to various sects/sub-sects